isc-projects/stork/doc/user/troubleshooting.rst

               it still uses the default values.
 :Description: The server is running using the ``stork-server`` command.
 It uses the parameters passed
               from the command line but ignores the ``/etc/stork/server.env`` file entries.
-              If the server is running as the systemd daemon, it uses the expected values.
+              If the server is running as the ``systemd`` daemon, it uses the expected values.
-:Solution 1.: Load the environment variables from the ``/etc/stork/server.env`` file before running Stork server.
+:Solution 1:  Load the environment variables from the ``/etc/stork/server.env`` file before running the Stork server.
               For example, run ``. /etc/stork/server.env``.
-:Solution 2.: Run the Stork server with the ``--use-env-file`` switch.
+:Solution 2:  Run the Stork server with the ``--use-env-file`` switch.
 :Explanation: The ``/etc/stork/server.env`` file contains the environment variables, but ``stork-server`` does not automatically
-              load them, unless you use ``--use-env-file`` flag; the file must be loaded manually.
-The default systemd service unit is configured to load this file before starting the agent.
+              load them unless the ``--use-env-file`` flag is set; the file must be loaded manually.
+The default ``systemd`` service unit is configured to load this file before starting the agent.

 --------------

-:Issue:       The server is running but rejects the HTTP requests due to the TLS handshake error.
+:Issue:       The server is running but rejects HTTP requests due to a TLS handshake error.
-:Description: The HTTP requests sent via an Internet browser or tools like ``curl`` are rejected.
+:Description: HTTP requests sent via an Internet browser or tools like ``curl`` are rejected.
 The clients show a
               message similar to: ``OpenSSL SSL_write: Broken pipe, errno 32``.
-The Stork  server logs contain the ``TLS handshake error`` entry with the ``tls: client didn't provide a certificate`` description.
+The Stork server logs contain a ``TLS handshake error`` entry with the ``tls: client didn't provide a certificate`` description.
-:Solution 1.: Leave the ``STORK_REST_TLS_CA_CERTIFICATE`` environment variable and the ``--rest-tls-ca`` flag empty.
+:Solution 1:  Leave the ``STORK_REST_TLS_CA_CERTIFICATE`` environment variable and the ``--rest-tls-ca`` flag empty.
-:Solution 2.: Configure the Internet browser or HTTP tool to use the valid and trusted TLS client certificate.
+:Solution 2:  Configure the Internet browser or HTTP tool to use a valid and trusted TLS client certificate.
               The client certificate must be signed by the authority whose CA certificate was provided in the server configuration.
 :Explanation: Providing the ``STORK_REST_TLS_CA_CERTIFICATE`` environment variable or the ``--rest-tls-ca`` flag turns
-              on the TLS client certificate verification.
-The HTTP requests must be assigned with the valid and trusted HTTP certificate signed by the authority whose CA certificate was provided in the server configuration.
+              on TLS client certificate verification.
+HTTP requests must be assigned with a valid and trusted HTTP certificate, signed by the authority whose CA certificate was provided in the server configuration;
-              Otherwise, the request will be rejected.
-This option is dedicated to improving server security by limiting access to only trusted users.
-You shouldn't use it if you don't have a CA configured or want to allow to login to the Stork server from any computer without prior setup.
+              otherwise, the request is rejected.
+This option improves server security by limiting access to only trusted users; it should not be used if there is no CA configured, or if it is desirable to allow login to the Stork server from any computer without prior setup.

 --------------

-:Issue:       Server doesn't start and prints the ``permission denied for schema public`` message.
+:Issue:       The Stork server fails to start and returns the following error: ``permission denied for schema public``.
-:Description: The fresh installation of the Stork server is made, and the database is empty.
-The Stork server doesn't
+:Description: A fresh installation of the Stork server is made and the database is empty.
+However, the Stork server does not
-              start, and the Stork tool returns an error on the database migration.
-The logs reveal the denied access to the schema public.
+              start and the Stork tool returns an error on the database migration.
+The logs reveal denied access to the schema public.
-:Solution 1.: Execute the ``GRANT ALL ON DATABASE stork_db TO stork_user;`` on the Stork database (replace ``stork_db``
+:Solution 1:  Execute ``GRANT ALL ON DATABASE stork_db TO stork_user;`` on the Stork database (replace ``stork_db``
               and ``stork_user`` with the proper names).
-:Solution 2.: Perform migration using Stork tool with the maintenance (e.g., superuser) database credentials.
+:Solution 2:  Perform the migration using the Stork tool with the maintenance (e.g., super-admin) database credentials.
-:Explanation: In some Postgres installations (by default in Postgres 15 and above), the ``CREATE`` permission is not
+:Explanation: In some Postgres installations (by default in Postgres 15 and above), the ``CREATE`` permission is only
-              initially granted to all users except the database owner.
-The stork server needs this permission to perform the database migration on startup.
-You can grant this permission or use the Stork tool to migrate the schema as the maintenance database user (e.g., superuser).
+              initially granted to the database owner.
+The Stork server needs this permission to perform the database migration on startup.
+This permission can be granted manually, or the Stork tool can be used to migrate the schema as the maintenance database user (e.g., super-admin).

 --------------

-:Issue:       Stork server doesn't start with the following error:
+:Issue:       The Stork server fails to start and returns the following error:
               ``Cannot start the Stork Server: failed to load hooks from directory: '[HOOK DIRECTORY]': plugin.Open("[HOOK DIRECTORY]/[FILENAME]"): [HOOK DIRECTORY]/[FILENAME]: file too short`` or
-              ``Cannot start the Stork Server: failed to load hooks from directory: '[HOOK DIRECTORY]': plugin.Open("[HOOK DIRECTORY]/[FILENAME]"): [HOOK DIRECTORY]/[FILENAME]: invalid ELF header``
+              ``Cannot start the Stork Server: failed to load hooks from directory: '[HOOK DIRECTORY]': plugin.Open("[HOOK DIRECTORY]/[FILENAME]"): [HOOK DIRECTORY]/[FILENAME]: invalid ELF header``.
 :Solution:    Remove the given file from the hook directory.
-:Explanation: The file under a given path is not valid Stork hook.
+:Explanation: The file under the given path is not a valid Stork hook.

 --------------

-:Issue:       Stork server doesn't start with the following error:
+:Issue:       The Stork server fails to start and returns the following error:
-              ``Cannot start the Stork Server: incompatible hook version: 1.0.0``
+              ``Cannot start the Stork Server: incompatible hook version: 1.0.0``.
 :Solution:    Update the given hook.
-:Explanation: The hook is out-of-date.
-It's incompatible with the Stork core
+:Explanation: The hook is out-of-date and is incompatible with the Stork core
               application.

 --------------

-:Issue:       Stork server doesn't start with the following error:
+:Issue:       The Stork server fails to start and returns the following error:
-              ``Cannot start the Stork Server: plugin: symbol Version not found in plugin``
+              ``Cannot start the Stork Server: plugin: symbol Version not found in plugin``.
 :Solution:    Remove or fix the given file.
-:Explanation: Hook directory contains Go plugin but that is not a hook; Hook
+:Explanation: The hook directory contains the Go plugin but not the hook; the Go hook
-              doesn't contain required symbol.
+              does not contain a required symbol.

 --------------

-:Issue:       Stork server doesn't start with the following error:
+:Issue:       The Stork server fails to start and returns the following error:
-              ``Cannot start the Stork Server: hook library dedicated for another program: Stork Agent``
+              ``Cannot start the Stork Server: hook library dedicated for another program: Stork Agent``.
 :Solution:    Move the incompatible hooks to a separate directory.
-:Explanation: Stork server requires the hook directory to contain only server
+:Explanation: The Stork server requires the hook directory to contain only server
               hooks.
-The above error message indicates that the hook directory contains hooks dedicated to the Stork agent.
+The error message indicates that the hook directory contains hooks dedicated to the Stork agent.

 --------------

-:Issue:       Stork server starts but the hooks aren't loaded.
-The logs comprise
+:Issue:       The Stork server starts but the hooks are not loaded.
+The logs include
               the following message:
-              ``Cannot find plugin paths in: /usr/lib/stork-server/hooks: cannot list hook directory: /usr/lib/stork-server/hooks: open /usr/lib/stork-server/hooks: no such file or directory``
+              ``Cannot find plugin paths in: /usr/lib/stork-server/hooks: cannot list hook directory: /usr/lib/stork-server/hooks: open /usr/lib/stork-server/hooks: no such file or directory``.
 :Solution:    Create the hook directory or change the path in the configuration.
-:Explanation: Hook directory doesn't exist.
+:Explanation: The hook directory does not exist.

 --------------

-:Issue:       Stork server doesn't start with the following error:
+:Issue:       The Stork server fails to start and returns the following error:
-              ``Cannot start the Stork Server: open [HOOK DIRECTORY]: permission denied cannot list hook directory``
+              ``Cannot start the Stork Server: open [HOOK DIRECTORY]: permission denied cannot list hook directory``.
-:Solution:    Grant the right for read the hook directory for the Stork user.
+:Solution:    Grant read access to the hook directory to the ``stork-server`` user.
 :Explanation: The hook directory is not readable.

 --------------

-:Issue:       Stork server doesn't start with the following error:
+:Issue:       The Stork server fails to start and returns the following error:
-              ``Cannot start the Stork Server: readdirent [HOOK DIRECTORY]/[FILENAME]: not a directory cannot list hook directory``
+              ``Cannot start the Stork Server: readdirent [HOOK DIRECTORY]/[FILENAME]: not a directory cannot list hook directory``.
 :Solution:    Change the hook directory path.
-:Explanation: File was found instead of directory under given hook directory path.
+:Explanation: A file was found instead of a directory under the given hook directory path.

 High Virtual Memory Usage
 =========================

-Stork processes allocate large amount of virtual memory.
-It is a common situation in applications written in Golang.
-The Go runtime uses the virtual memory to manage the memory efficiently.
-The virtual memory is not the same as the physical memory.
+Stork processes allocate a large amount of virtual memory, which is a common situation for applications written in Golang.
+The Go runtime uses virtual memory to manage memory efficiently.
+Virtual memory is not the same as physical memory.
 The size of the reserved virtual memory depends on the internal implementation details of the Go memory allocator.
-The high value of virtual memory usage is not alarming as long as the real memory usage is low.
+A high value of virtual memory usage is not alarming, as long as real memory usage is low.

-You can examine the virtual memory usage using the ``ps aux`` command.
-The virtual memory usage is displayed in the ``VSZ`` column.
-There is also the ``RSS`` column that shows the physical memory usage.
+Virtual  and physical memory usage can be examined using the ``ps aux`` command.
+Virtual memory usage is displayed in the ``VSZ`` column; the ``RSS`` column shows physical memory usage.

-The usual virtual memory usage of the Stork agent on machine with 16GB RAM, Go 1.22.4, and Ubuntu 22.04 is about 2.5-3GB.
+The usual virtual memory usage of the Stork agent on a machine with 16GB RAM, Go 1.22.4, and Ubuntu 22.04 is about 2.5-3GB.
-The real memory usage is relatively low, about 10-40MB for Kea deployments with dozen of subnets and host reservations and 40-80MB for the deployments with thousands of subnets and host reservations.
+The real memory usage is relatively low, about 10-40MB for Kea deployments with dozens of subnets and host reservations and 40-80MB for deployments with thousands of subnets and host reservations.

 References: